Quadrifolium/TFinMedia/en-GB/20150330 南都娱乐周刊(Southern Metropolis Entertainment).md

 **R:**
 I'm the one who provide the hotspot, because I have the largest mobile data.
 **Q:**
-I saw Karry's weibo about being harassed by fans, what do you want the fans not to do the most?
+I saw Karry's Weibo post about being harassed by fans, what do you want the fans not to do the most?
 **K:**
 Many fans put off their classes or work to see us at our schools.
 It wastes their time, while disturbs the normal working of our schools.